-Debra Zimmerman Murphey has been a professional writer and communications professional for 35 years.
-She has a broad and varied background in the newspaper, magazine and trade newsletter industries.
+Debra Zimmerman Murphey has been a professional writer and communications professional for nearly 37 years.
+She has a broad and varied background in the newspaper, magazine and trade newsletter industries, but transitioned her career to become an expert in digital media.
 Currently, she provides public relations (PR), content and strategic communications insight and development — including grassroots outreach, social media, videos and creative podcasting — for clients of Tobin Communications.
 She also works on a freelance basis, and on independent writing, website, branding and organizational endeavors.

 Her personal website contains many examples of her writing.